SKIP TO:

 This Task Force assists new olim throughout the Aliyah process, encouraging them to settle in Israel’s North and South.

-Deborah Riegel, Chair
+Deborah Riegel, New York

 Disabilities